Perturbations of Fefferman spaces over CR three-manifolds: CR geometry

+is CR invariant.
+Note that the first term of this expression is automatically symmetric in its indices since by \cite[Proposition 2.2]{Gover2005}, $\nabla_{[\alpha} \nabla_{\beta]} \sigma = 0$ for any density $\sigma$.

-\begin{rem} In the language of parabolic geometries, the solution $\sigma$ lies in the kernel of a so-called first \emph{Bernstein--Gel'fand-Gel'fand (BGG) operator} \cite{Bernstein1975} --- see also for instance \cite{Baston1989}, especially Section 8.2 there for the case $m=1$.
-For $w\geq0$, the operator occurs as part of a resolution of an irreducible $\SU(m+1,1)$-representation. \end{rem}
+\begin{rem} In the language of parabolic Cartan geometries, a solution $\sigma$ to \eqref{eq:exactWW} lies in the kernel of a so-called first \emph{Bernstein--Gel'fand-Gel'fand (BGG) operator} \cite{Cap2001}, which occurs as part of a sequence of vector bundles associated to irreducible representations of a parabolic subgroup of $\SU(p+1,q+1)$.
+In the homogeneous (flat) case and $w \geq 0$, this sequence is in fact a resolution of a vector bundle associated to an irreducible $\SU(p+1,q+1)$ representation, which is referred to, more generally, as a \emph{tractor bundle}.
+In the holomorphic setting and $m=1$, it appears in \cite[Section 8.2]{Baston1989}.
+This machinery was first conceived in \cite{Bernstein1975} in the context of simple complex Lie algebras. \end{rem}

-In the case where $w=1$, the geometric interpretation of its solutions is given in the next proposition. \begin{prop} Any solution $\sigma \in \Gamma(\mc{E}(1,1))$ to \eqref{eq:exactWW} is equivalent to the existence of a complex infinitesimal transverse symmetry of $H^{(1,0)}$. \end{prop}
+In the case where $w=1$, the geometric interpretation of its solutions is given in the next proposition --- see also Remark \ref{rem:Curry-Ebenfelt}. \begin{prop} Any nowhere vanishing solution $\sigma \in \Gamma(\mc{E}(1,1))$ to \eqref{eq:exactWW} is equivalent to the existence of a complex infinitesimal transverse symmetry of $H^{(1,0)}$. \end{prop}

 \begin{proof} In a local adapted frame $(\ell, e_{\alpha}, \ol{e}_{\bar{\alpha}})$, a vector field $v$ on $(\mc{M},H,J)$ can be expressed as